 The species are widespread in Europe and Asia.
 Most of them will be more familiar as species of Sedum, characterized by having flat, fleshy leaves with serrate or crenate margins.
-They are perennial or more rarely annual plants and many make excellent rockery or ground cover plants.
-A number of plants originating in well-watered parts of eastern Asia, with barely succulent, serrated leaves and robust growth habits, have consequently been transferred out of Sedum into the genus Phedimus.
+They are perennial or more rarely annual plants, and many make excellent rockery or ground cover plants.
+Several species originating in well-watered parts of eastern Asia, with robust growth habits, have consequently been transferred out of Sedum into the genus Phedimus.

-The genus name derives either from the Greek word "phaidimos", meaning "shining", perhaps for the leaves of some species or relates to Phedimus, the Archbishop of Amasea and Metropolitan of Pontus.
+The genus name derives either from the Greek word "phaidimos," meaning "shining," and perhaps refers to the leaves of some species, or relates to Phedimus, the Archbishop of Amasea and Metropolitan of Pontus.

 Growing Conditions for Phedimus

 Phedimus will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 These succulents have a slow to moderate growth rate, making them a popular choice for growing as a groundcover.
 They also grow well in containers.

 These are light-loving plants.
 Phedimus will tolerate light shade or partial shade, but they prefer full sun and grow best in warmer environments.
 Plant Phedimus in an area of your garden that gets at least 6 hours of sunlight a day.

 Phedimus thrive in any well-drained soil.
 Good drainage is critical for preventing root rot or fungal diseases.

 These are frost tolerant succulents.
 Phedimus are cold hardy down to USDA hardiness zones 3a, -40 °F (-40 °C).